PRATIKK0709/Chaos-Driven-Optimization-for-N-Queens-CDONQ/README.md

 ## 5. Reproduction
 Individuals are selected for reproduction based on their fitness, and genetic algorithm operators are applied to create offspring.
 The new generation replaces the old one.

+# Parameters

+- `population_size`: Size of the population.
+- `generations`: Number of generations to run the algorithm.
+- `chaos_coefficient`: Controls the degree of chaos introduced during perturbation.
+- `mutation_rate`: Probability of mutation for each gene.